rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 Testnets run in parallel with mainnet - there are actually several of them running right now!

 You can read more about some of the Execution Layer testnets [here](https://support.mycrypto.com/how-to/getting-started/where-to-get-testnet-ether) if you like.
-Rocket Pool uses **Goerli** for its Execution Layer testnet.
+Rocket Pool uses **Holesky** for its Execution Layer testnet.
-You can use a block explorer for it here if you'd like to take a look at it: [https://goerli.etherscan.io/](https://goerli.etherscan.io/)
+You can use a block explorer for it here if you'd like to take a look at it: [https://holesky.etherscan.io/](https://holesky.etherscan.io/)

 The same concept applies to the Consensus Layer as well.
 Rocket Pool uses **Prater** for its Consensus Layer testnet.
-You can find a block explorer for it here: [https://prater.beaconcha.in/](https://prater.beaconcha.in/)
+You can find a block explorer for it here: [https://holesky.beaconcha.in/](https://holesky.beaconcha.in/)

 Because the networks are intended for testing, **ETH on them is given out for free to help people test**.
-This ETH **cannot be transferred** to mainnet; it must stay on Goerli and has no real value, so you can think of it as **Monopoly money**.
+This ETH **cannot be transferred** to mainnet; it must stay on Holesky and has no real value, so you can think of it as **Monopoly money**.

 ::: danger
 **DO NOT use your real ETH from mainnet at any point if you are trying out Rocket Pool's test network!**
 You will **lose your funds** forever if you do this!
-You should only use test ETH that you received on the Goerli network from a faucet (described below)!
+You should only use test ETH that you received on the Holesky network from a faucet (described below)!
 :::

 ## Configuring the Testnet